On the geometric order of totally nondegenerate CR manifolds: Introduction

 By Tanaka's theory (\cite{Ta,AS}), our result has immediate interesting consequences on the geometry of {\it any} regular totally nondegenerate CR manifold.
 For instance, it implies that for any $n$ CR dimensional manifold $M$ of this kind, the dimension of the automorphism group is less than or equal to $\dim M + 2 n^2$ and any infinitesimal CR transformation is completely determined by its first order jet at some point.
 An expanded discussion of such geometric outcomes will be given in a future paper.

 We also remark that, by the existence of CR equivalences (up to coverings) between the homogeneous CR manifolds $G^\gm$ and Beloshapka's model surfaces, our result gives also a complete proof for the cases $\mu \geq 4$ of a conjectured property, called `maximum conjecture'' in \cite{Be2}.
 There, Beloshapka wrote that the Lie algebra of the automorphism groups of {\it any} model surface of depth $\mu \geq 3$ was expected to be precisely of the form ($\ast$).
-Since this property has been proved for $\mu = 3$ by Gammel' and Kossovki\v \i\ in \cite{GK}, by the results of this paper we may claim that Beloshapka's conjecture is now confirmed in all cases.
+Since this property has been proved for $\mu = 3$ by Gammel' and Kossovski\v \i\ in \cite{GK}, by the results of this paper we may claim that Beloshapka's conjecture is now confirmed in all cases.

 The paper is structured as follows.
 In \S 2 and \S 3, we give a short review of all elements of Tanaka's theory of fundamental Lie algebras, prolongations, etc. , which we need for our proof, and we introduce the notion of {\it universal fundamental CR algebra}.
 This can be considered as a CR analogue of the notion of free Lie algebra (also called {\it universal fundamental Lie algebra} in \cite{Ta}) and allows a very convenient characterisation of Tanaka's symbols of totally nondegenerate CR structures.
 Section \S 3 ends with a detailed definition of regular totally nondegenerate CR manifolds and the statement of our main result.
 In \S 4 we give a crucial result on linear independent sets in universal fundamental CR algebras and in totally nondegenerate fundamental Lie algebras.
-The proof of the main theorem is given in \S 5.\\[4pt] {\it Acknowledgement.} After posting our paper on arXiv, we noticed that, independently and practically simultaneously to us, our main result has been proven also by Gregorovi\v c in \cite{Gr}.
-The authors are grateful to Kossovski\v\i\ for pointing this preprint to us.
+The proof of the main theorem is given in \S 5.\\[4pt] {\it Acknowledgement.} After posting our paper on arXiv, we noticed that, independently and practically simultaneously to us, our main result has been proven also by Jan Gregorovi\v c in \cite{Gr}.
+The authors are grateful to Ilya Kossovski\v\i\ for pointing this preprint to us.
+We are also very grateful to Jo\"el Merker and the referee for careful readings and truly helpful and constructive remarks.